snowplow-archive/snowplow.github.com/_posts/2015-08-19-first-snowplow-meetup-berlin-is-a-wrap.md

 ---
 layout: post
-shortenedlink: The inaugural Snowplow meetup in Berlin is a wrap!
 title: The inaugural Snowplow Meetup Berlin is a wrap!
 tags: [snowplow, meetup, berlin, goeuro, sparwelt, attribution, tv attribution, data modeling]
 author: Yali